GoldenStack/trove/.github/README.md

 If you want to use this library, you will first have to set up your `ImmuTables` instance.
 There are easy-to-use methods to automatically add the default functions, entries, and conditions to your builder.
-If you use these methods, you can still add or remove your own implementations of these, so you're not limited to just the premade ones.
+If you use these methods, you can still add or remove your own implementations of these, so you're not limited to just the pre-made ones.
 ``` java
 ImmuTables loader = ImmuTables
         // Create the builder